Hickling Broad and Marshes

 An important part of the wider Broadland landscape, Hickling is a haven for many of the UK’s rarest animals and plants.

 Home to Britain’s largest butterfly – the swallowtail – as well as birds such as bittern, common crane, and a wide variety of fenland plants.
-With its wide-open skies, reed-beds, woodland and un-spoilt landscape, it offers a perfect place for a walk any time of year.
+With its wide open skies, reedbeds, woodland and unspoilt landscape, it offers a perfect place for a walk any time of year.

 It’s easy to spend a day exploring Hickling's mix of boardwalk, grass, and gravel trails.
-Or gently while away a couple of hours taking in the Broad’s hidden corners on our guided wildlife boat tour.
+Or gently while away a couple of hours taking in the Broad’s hidden corners on our guided wildlife boat trips.

 Viewing points allow fantastic vistas across the marshes and the open water of the broad itself, providing an opportunity to see marsh harriers, great crested grebe and flocks of winter wildfowl.